openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

      that are inappropriate.
 In such cases, course staff can perform an assessment of your response that overrides any peer assessment grades.

 ==========================================
 The Rubric, Criteria, and Options
 ==========================================

 Every open response assessment has a rubric that the course team provides, to be used as guidance for grading.
-The rubric is a list of expectations that the responses should meet.
+The rubric is a list of expectations that the response should meet.
 Grading for all the types of assessments in an open response assessment is done by comparing each response against the same rubric.